Lean Six Sigma Green Belt – QQI Level 7

 1. Project Proposal (20%) consisting of

 • Project Charter (An initial draft of the Project Charter must be submitted to SQT prior to commencement of training.
-Comprehensive guidelines on project selection and a sample Project Charter will be supplied in advance to all course delegates)
+Comprehensive guidelines on project selection and a sample Project Charter will be supplied in advance to all course learners)

 • Project Plan